Real rooms. Real costs. A shopping list you can print, save, or share.

 8% leaves almost no buffer — one bad measurement forces a second store trip

 The National Wood Flooring Association (NWFA) recommends 10% for straight lay.
 Most flooring manufacturer installation guides say 10%.
-We follow the industry standard.
+We follow the industry standard, not the retailer's interest in a tidy-looking number.

 Pattern